-As for soil type, it was found to be difficult to develop rules for directly represented as:

-Secondary Colour and Modifier.
-An example is 'Dark yellowish brown' which can be
+As for soil type, it was found to be difficult to develop rules for directly comparing colour using descriptive terms.
+Colour can be represented by Main Colour, Secondary Colour and Modifier.
+An example is 'Dark yellowish brown' which can be represented as:

-Main Colour:
+Main Colour:BrownSecondary Colour:YellowModifier:Dark